Avordia/TypeBeat/README.md

 This an MVP conceptual build for the Rhytmn Game.
-Game is currently being made from scratch using Osu!
+Game is currently being redeveloped from scratch using Osu!
 Framework